The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 where \(d\) is the separation between two cognitive subsystems and \(c\) is the speed of light.
 No amount of engineering can make this delay vanish.

 where \(t_{\text{coord}}\) is the coordination delay and \(t_{\text{problem}}\) is the timescale over which the problem remains actionable.
-If the coordination delay approaches or exceeds the timescale on which decisions remain useful, then distant computational resources stop functioning as part of one tightly integrated mind and instead behave like semi-autonomous auxiliaries.
+If the coordination delay approaches or exceeds the timescale on which decisions remain useful, then distant computational resources stop functioning as part of one tightly integrated agent and instead behave like partially independent auxiliaries.

 This is why the practical upper bound of intelligence is fundamentally a local problem.